Drewjoe/simple_shell/README.md

 - How to suspend the execution of a process until one of its children terminates
 - What is EOF / “end-of-file”?

-## Allowed functions and Sysytem Calls
+## Allowed functions and System Calls

 - access (man 2 access)
 - chdir (man 2 chdir)